Eigenvalues of the non-backtracking operator detached from the bulk: The stochastic block model in the logarithmic regime

 \subsection{Concentration of the degrees}

 We finally describe the degrees in the SBM.
-Let us note $d_i$ the degree of vertex $i$ in the SBM graph.
-In the regime $\alpha=\omega(\log n)$, the degrees are highly concentrated in the following sense.
+Let us note $d_i$ the degree of vertex $i$ in the SBM graph. {Under the assumption \eqref{condition:sparsity}, we have $\alpha=\omega(\log n)$}, and the degrees are highly concentrated in the following sense. \begin{lemma} With high probability $\displaystyle \max_{i \in [n]}|d_i-\alpha|=o(\alpha).$ \end{lemma} \begin{remark} Note that Lemma \ref{lemma:normE} is no longer true in other regimes. {When $\alpha=O(\log n)$, the event $d_i=(1+o(1))\alpha$ for all $i\in [n]$ does not happen with high probability (see for example \cite[Chapter 3]{bollobas2001random}).
+Then the diagonal degree matrix $D$ is not close to $\alpha I$, which is a barrier for our perturbation analysis to work.} \end{remark}